|Approved by:||The President|

-University communications with the news media are managed by the Office of Marketing and Communications, which serves as a liaison between the University and the public and is responsible for a broad range of editorial, marketing, publications and other public relations functions.
+University communications with the news media are managed by the Division of University Communications, which serves as a liaison between the University and the public and is responsible for a broad range of editorial, marketing, publications and other public relations functions.
 This ensures a singular and consistent University voice and message.
-The Office of Marketing and Communications serves as a primary contact point for media who are looking for University experts to comment on issues for news stories.
+The Division of University Communications serves as a primary contact point for media who are looking for University experts to comment on issues for news stories.
 In addition, the Executive Director of University Communications serves as the official spokesperson for the University.

 A. News Media mean entities or mechanisms for delivering news to the general public or to a targeted audience.
 News Media include but are not limited to: newspapers; magazines or journals; television or radio stations or networks; and online media, including Social Media.

 B. University Experts: Faculty and staff who have agreed to be available to discuss their areas of expertise with the news media.
 Those faculty and staff members may be listed on the Catholic University Experts website.